 This web page offers resources and informational links regarding Safe and Drug-Free Schools.
 This page also will spotlight safe and drug-free School initiatives within Kentucky schools and districts.

 The United States Department of Education, Office of Safe and Healthy Students administers, coordinates, and recommends policy for improving the quality and excellence of programs and activities that are designed to:

 - Provide financial assistance for: drug and violence prevention activities; activities that promote the health and well-being of students in elementary and secondary schools, and institutions of higher education; and school-preparedness activities that contribute to improved conditions for learning.
 Activities may be carried out by other federal agencies, state and local educational agencies, and other public and private nonprofit organizations.

-- Participate in the formulation and development of ED program policy and legislative proposals and in overall Administration policies related to violence and drug prevention; draft program regulations.
+- Participate in the formulation and development of education program policy and legislative proposals and in overall administration policies related to violence and drug prevention; draft program regulations.

 - Participate in interagency committees, groups, and partnerships related to: drug and violence prevention, school preparedness; homeland security; missing and exploited youth, trafficked youth, and school health.

 - Participate with other federal agencies in the development of a national research and data collection agenda for drug and violence prevention and preparedness.